1. Tell us about yourself.

 5. How did your time at ARU help you?

 I am specifically grateful for the career advisor meeting I had where I was presented with a number of opportunities regarding my undergraduate degree.
-This consultation had a significant impact on the decisions I made post graduate year.
+This consultation had a significant impact on the decisions I made.
 I was given the reassurance to engage in applications largely out of my comfort zone and aim high.

 6. What did you love about your chosen course?